Project Kusha

 Project Kusha, or Extended Range Air Defence System (ERADS), is a programme under the Defense Research and Development Organization for the Indian Air Force and Indian Navy.
 The programme was also previously referred to as XRSAM (Note: eXtra Long Range Surface to Air Missile).
 The goal is to design a mobile long-range surface-to-air missile system.
 The phased induction of the missile system consisting three variants of interceptors into the services is expected between 2028 and 2030.

-It will supplement the Barak 8, S-400 and Indian Ballistic Missile Defence Programme.
+Project Kusha will initially supplement the S-400, Barak 8 and Indian Ballistic Missile Defence Programme, with plans to eventually replace the foreign systems.
 It is also one of the element of Mission Sudarshan Chakra.